 Should You Start a Nonprofit?

 Now that you know how to start a California nonprofit, you should thoughtfully consider whether this is the right choice for your ideas and for the public benefit.
 There may be other ways to carry out your dreams, including working within or supporting an existing nonprofit.
-See Alternatives to Forming a Charitable Nonprofit published by the American Bar Association.
+See Alternatives to Forming a Nonprofit – ABA Bus Law Today Jul-Aug 2009 published by the American Bar Association.
 One often overlooked alternative is fiscal sponsorship, a relationship that may allow a group to house a charitable project within an existing nonprofit with the ability to spin it off at a later date.
 Note, however, that finding a 501(c)(4) fiscal sponsor may be much more difficult than finding a 501(c)(3) fiscal sponsor.
 For more information on fiscal sponsorship, see Fiscal Sponsorship: A Balanced Overview published by The Nonprofit Quarterly.